cerbos/tutorial/src/06-adding-conditions/README.md

-# Adding Conditions
+# Adding conditions

-In the previous section a RBAC policy was created that allowed anyone with a the `user` role to update a user resource - this isn't what we intended as it would allow user's to update other user's profile.
+In the previous section a RBAC policy was created that allowed anyone with a the `user` role to update a user resource - this isn't what is intended as it would allow user's to update other user's profile.

 ```yaml
 ---